-- 1. In these guidelines the verb Should indicates a recommended course of action; the verb Shall indicates those actions which are specifically required to preserve and protect significant architectural elements. - 2.
-The standards and criteria acknowledge that there will be changes to the exterior of the buildings, and are intended to ensure that these changes are sensitive to the architectural character of the complex and the buildings. - 3.
-Each structure and landscape feature will be separately evaluated to determine if later additions and/or alterations can, or should, be removed. - 4.
+- 1. In these guidelines the verb "Should" indicates a recommended course of action.
+Guidelines using the verb "should," do not exempt their subject from the review and approval of the Boston Landmarks Commission. - 2.
+In these guidelines, the verb "Shall" indicates those actions which are specifically required to preserve and protect significant architectural elements.
+In making its determination of those actions which are specifically required, the Commission may consider alternative approaches and undue economic hardship. - 3.
+The standards and criteria acknowledge that there will be changes to the exterior of the buildings, and are intended to ensure that these changes are sensitive to the architectural character of the complex and the buildings.

+- 4. Each structure and landscape feature will be separately evaluated to determine if later additions and/or alterations can, or should, be removed. - 5.
 Since it is not possible to provide one general guideline, factors that will be considered in determining whether later additions and/or alterations can, or should, be removed include: - a.
 Compatibility with the original design integrity in scale, materials and character. - b.
 Historic association with the property. - c.
 Quality of the design and execution of the addition/alteration. - d.
-Functional usefulness. - 5.
-The basilica, rectory, grammar school, convent, Mission School, St. Alphonsus Hall, the annexes, the boiler house, the courtyard, site walls (interior and perimeter), and fences are subject to the terms of the exterior guidelines specifically stated herein.

-6. Items under Commission review include but are not limited to the following: exterior walls, windows, entrances/doors, ironwork, roofs, roof projections, additions, exterior lighting, signage, accessibility, landscape and grounds, new construction, demolition, additions, and archaeology.
+Functional usefulness. - 6.
+To the extent that they are not subject to demolition and that they are not exempt from review, the basilica, rectory, grammar school, convent, Mission School, St. Alphonsus Hall, the annexes, site walls, and fences are subject to the terms of the exterior guidelines specifically stated herein. - 7.
+Items under Commission review include but are not limited to the following: exterior walls, windows, entrances/doors, ironwork, roofs, roof projections, additions, exterior lighting, signage, accessibility, landscape and grounds, demolition, new construction, additions, and archaeology.
 Items not anticipated in the Standards and Criteria may be subject to review.